This easy caramel cinnamon rolls recipe comes together in 30 minutes, is perfect for a quick breakfast, and is very tasty!

 - ¼ cup maple syrup

-Combine the brown sugar, heavy cream, butter, vanilla, and maple syrup in a small saucepan.
-Stir and heat over medium until everything is melted and smooth.
+- Combine the brown sugar, heavy cream, butter, vanilla, and maple syrup in a small saucepan.
+Stir and heat over medium until everything is melted and smooth.¾ cup brown sugar, ⅓ cup heavy cream, ½ cup butter, 1 teaspoon vanilla, ¼ cup maple syrup

-Pour the caramel sauce into the 9x13 pan then place cinnamon rolls into the caramel sauce, cinnamon side down.
+- Pour the caramel sauce into the 9x13 pan then place cinnamon rolls into the caramel sauce, cinnamon side down.2 cans (12.4 oz) Cinnamon Rolls

-Bake for 20 minutes placing foil over the dish for the last 5 minutes so you don’t overcook the sticky buns.
+- Bake for 20 minutes placing foil over the dish for the last 5 minutes so you don’t overcook the cinnamon rolls.